Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 Our approach to a mathematically accurate SYZ conjecture start with the observation of two natural methods, as discussed in \S \ref{ss_integrable_system}, to equip a base manifold with an integral affine structure.
 Let's start with a K\"ahler manifold $X$ and a Lagrangian fibration $\pi: X \to B$.
 We cover the smooth locus $B_0$ of $\pi$ with small integral affine charts $\chi_i: U_i \to V_i \subset \mathbb R^n$ and artificially select non-archimedean analytic open domains $\trop^{-1}(V_i)$ concerning the tropicalization map (\ref{trop_map_eq}).
 Though we know the collection of open domains $\mathrm{Log}^{-1}(V_i) \cong \pi^{-1}(U_i)$ are local pieces of the global Lagrangian torus fibration $\pi_0 := \pi|_{B_0} : X_0 \to B_0$, it remains unclear if the collection $\trop^{-1}(V_i)$ can also be realized as local pieces of a global affinoid torus fibration in the mean time.
 The achievement in \cite{Yuan_I_FamilyFloer} is uncovering a unique canonical algorithm to glue local models $\trop^{-1}(V_i)$, stemming from the quantum-correcting holomorphic disks for $\pi_0$ within $X$.

 For the given $(X, \pi_0)$, we assume all Lagrangian $\pi$-fibers do not bound nontrivial holomorphic stable disks with negative Maslov index.
 As per \cite[Lemma 3.1]{AuTDual}, every special or graded Lagrangian satisfies this criterion.
-We also need an unobstructedness condition; however, for simplicity, we use a sufficient condition where each Lagrangian fiber is preserved by an anti-symplectic involution.
-This is adequate for our purpose since the Lagrangian fibration (\ref{pi_Lagrantian_fibration_eq}) has a clear involution map $(u,v,z) \mapsto (\bar u, \bar v, \bar z)$, taking complex conjugates.
-The main result of \cite{Yuan_I_FamilyFloer} states the following:
+We often require an unobstructedness condition, termed \textit{proper unobstructedness} in \cite{Yuan_unobs}.
+This condition holds under a simple sufficient criterion: our Lagrangian fibers of (\ref{pi_Lagrantian_fibration_eq}) admit the anti-symplectic involution $ \phi:(u,v,z)\longmapsto (\bar u,\bar v,\bar z) $ through the complex conjugates.
+Specifically, by Solomon's result \cite{Solomon_Involutions}, any potential obstruction from a disk $u$ cancels with its conjugate disk $\phi\circ u$.